johnmee/johnmee.com/pages/book-list.md

 # 2019

+**The Sydney Hobart Yacht Race - Rob Mundle - (2019) - [HarperCollins](https://www.harpercollins.com/9781460711019/sydney-hobart-yacht-race/)**

+Started strong with a fascinating story of some sailors who got together for an ocean cruise, and how that morphed into the great race that we have today.
+Thence it extracts the essence of the drama from year on year.
+Does well for a time, but somewhere along the way the weather turns and it becomes a tortuous upwind slog; just grinding out the catalogue of line honours and handicap winners.
+My advice to readers: turn up for a colourful start, but dock at Bega, or wherever the going gets tough, and abandon it there.

 **D-day.
 Through German Eyes - Holger Eckhertz - (2015) - [Amazon](https://www.amazon.com.au/DAY-Through-German-Eyes-Hidden-ebook/dp/B00VX372UE/)**

 Excellent.
 By focusing on their personal experience of D-Day we get rare insights into exactly what was like to